Tuesday, October 25, 2022

 I credit my mom with so much of my childhood.
 It was a good one.
 A happy one.
 Filled with life and laughter and joy.
 Full to the brim with structure and hard work, too.

 Lunches were a memorable part of our homeschool days.
 I feel so privileged to have spent so much time around the kitchen table.
 We weren't rushed.
 We were mostly home, eating spaghettios, top ramen or bean with bacon soup.
 We got really into juicing at one point and made carrot-apple-orange juice often.
 Memories of those days were slow, like honey from the bottom of the bottle.
 A little old, a little sticky but oh so sweet.
 As I got older, the less interested I became in those lunches.
-Oh, to go back now, you silly girl, who wants to grow up too soon.
+Oh, to go back now, you silly girl, who wanted to grow up too soon.

-You know what I don't remember?
-Her being stressed out.
-Oh, I remember moments of when she would be hiding in her bedroom, in tears.
-I get that, now.
-Completely.
 But as a general rule, she was filled with peace.
 Not a lot ruffled her feathers.
 I'm sure it was loud and crazy and messy.
-I'm sure she felt like she was constantly doing dishes or picking up dirty socks or cleaning smudged fingerprints.
+I'm sure she felt like she was constantly doing dishes or picking up dirty socks or cleaning smudged fingerprints for the millionth time.

 I like to think I have a unique perspective on my mom because I was the first.
-The first to be potty trained, homeschooled, learned to ride bike, navigate friendships, buying makeup, shopping, all of the things.
+The first to be potty trained, homeschooled, learned to ride a bike, navigate friendships, buying makeup, shopping, all of the things.
 I like to think we grew up together, in some ways.
 We were both experiencing firsts, me as the literal guinea-pig kid and her as a first-time mom.
-I was always so stubborn.
-I would fight to the death on something I felt was worth fighting for.
-You know I so appreciate about my mom?
-She didn't try to squash that out of me.
-Instead, she tried to gently re-direct it.
-It (sometimes) worked.

 I will never forget when I realized she was just a human being with emotions like me and not just a mom.
 It was when I made her cry over something rude I said and it made me feel awful.
 I knew then, I took it too far.
 I'm pretty sure it had to do with Saxon Math.
-And like my mom's MO is, she sweetly and tenderly forgave me, and we moved on.
-"Love doesn't keep a record of wrongs" - she emodies that verse from 1 Corinthians.
+And like my mom is, she sweetly and tenderly forgave me, and we moved on.

-You're the best and I hope you know it.
+Mom, you're the best and I hope you know it.
 You are because you've let Jesus completely transform your life into a picture of peace.
 You are centered because you look to God first, and that has left an indelible mark on me.
 You don't always claim to have the answers, but you always lend a listening ear and you will pray for me.
 I'm sorry for shutting you out during my teenage years sometimes.
 You were so patient with me.
-My prayer is to have half the amount of patience you had and continue to have with me, with my own precious children.

 Mama, this is for you.
 I love you.